City Limits (1934 film)

 City Limits is a 1934 American Pre-Code romantic comedy film directed by William Nigh and starring Frank Craven, Sally Blane, Ray Walker and Claude Gillingwater.
 It was remade in 1941 as Father Steps Out.

 Plot

-In a variation of Captains Courageous, J.B.
-Matthews (Frank Craven) president of a railroad, is getting sick of doctors, when he falls off his train, and meets up with a pair of hoboes, King (James Burke) and Napoleon (Jimmy Conlin), who show him how to enjoy life, and real cooking.
-It's up to intrepid reporter Jimmy Dugan (Ray Walker) and Helen (Sally Blane) to find him, and bring him in.
+J.B.
+Matthews is president of a railroad and is getting sick of doctors, when he falls off his train, and meets up with a pair of hoboes, King and Napoleon, who show him how to enjoy life, and real cooking.
+It's up to intrepid reporter Jimmy Dugan and Helen to find him, and bring him in.
 The hope is that they do it before a rival ruins him.
 However, time is running out.